Post-Regularization Confidence Bands for Ordinary Differential Equations

-We first examine the sources of the estimation error in \eqref{eqn:termsoferror}.
-There are totally five sources.
-Specifically, the first source of error $O_p(\tau_{nj}^{-1/2\beta_2}\log n / (np))$ comes from the stochastic error in estimating the interaction terms in the true functional $F_j$.
-The second term $O_p(\tau_{nj})$ comes from the bias introduced by using a reproducing kernel method to estimate $F_j$.
-The third term $O_p(h^{2\beta_2})$ comes from the localized estimation.
-The fourth term $O_p(\log p/n)$ comes from the bias introduced by the Lasso estimation.
+We next examine the sources of the estimation error in \eqref{eqn:termsoferror}.
+There are totally four sources.
+Specifically, the first source of error $O_p((nh/\log n)^{-2\beta_2/(2\beta_2+1)})$ comes from the error in estimating the interaction terms in the true functional $F_j$.
+The second term $O_p(h^{2\beta_2})$ comes from the localized estimation.
+The third term $O_p(\log p/n)$ comes from the bias introduced by the Lasso estimation.
 The last term $O_p(n^{-2\beta_1/(2\beta_1+1)})$ comes from the measurement errors in $x(t)$.

 We also observe some interesting regime-switching phenomenon in \eqref{eqn:optimalrateest}.
 That is, when $p$ is ultrahigh-dimensional, in that $p>\exp[\{n(\log n)^{\beta_2}\}^{1/(\beta_2+1)}]$, then the convergence rate in \eqref{eqn:optimalrateest} becomes $O_p(\log p/n+n^{-2\beta_1/(2\beta_1+1)})$.
 In this case, it matches with the minimax optimal rate for estimating the functional $F_j$ in \eqref{eqn:nonadditivemodel} obtained in \citet{dai2021kernel}.
 Henceforth, we pay no extra price in terms of the rate of convergence for adopting the localized estimation in this ultrahigh-dimensional setting.
 On the other hand, when $p$ is low-dimensional, in that $p<\exp[\{n(\log n)^{\beta_2}\}^{1/(\beta_2+1)}]$, then the convergence rate in \eqref{eqn:optimalrateest} becomes $O_p((n/\log n)^{-\beta_2/(\beta_2+1)}+n^{-2\beta_1/(2\beta_1+1)})$.
 Here, the first term $O_p((n/\log n)^{-\beta_2/(\beta_2+1)})$ matches, up to some logarithmic factors, with the rate as if we knew a priori that $F_j$ is an additive model with pairwise interactions.
-Moreover, the convergence rate $O_p((n/\log n)^{-\beta_2/(\beta_2+1)})$ is slower than the optimal rate $O_p((n/\log n)^{-2\beta_2/(2\beta_2+1)})$ of the kernel ODE estimator of \citet{dai2021kernel}.
-Such a slower rate is due to the weight matrix $R_t$ introduced by the localized estimation in \eqref{eqn:DKL}, which increases the variance of estimating $F_j$ by $O_p(h^{-1})$ when compared to the non-localized estimation in \citet{dai2021kernel}.
+Moreover, the rate $O_p((n/\log n)^{-\beta_2/(\beta_2+1)})$ in our proposed method is slower than the optimal rate $O_p((n/\log n)^{-2\beta_2/(2\beta_2+1)})$ of the kernel ODE estimator of \citet{dai2021kernel}.
+Such a slower rate is due to the weight matrix $R_h$ utilized in the localized estimation in \eqref{eqn:DKL}, which increases the variance of estimating $F_j$ by $O_p(h^{-1})$, when compared to the non-localized estimation method in \citet{dai2021kernel}.
 Nevertheless, as we show next, this slower rate is sufficient to establish an asymptotically valid confidence band.